PaperMC/docs/docs/paper/admin/reference/system-properties.md

 #### paper.playerconnection.keepalive:

 - **default**: `30`
-- **description**: Controls how long the player connection will wait before closing in seconds.
+- **description**: Controls how long the player connection will wait before closing when not receiving any keepalives, in seconds.

 #### paper.ticklist-excessive-delay-threshold: